 I’ve always loved characters who aren’t quite normal people.
 Characters who don’t see the world in the same way that others do and may not have the same priorities and values that others do.
 Especially ones who look on humanity as if as an outsider or semi-outsider, trying to fit in and not always succeeding very well.
 And putting these outsiders in situations they’re unsuited for.
 I think it’s more interesting to me to put an android or vampire in an everyday situation than to put an average human person in an extraordinary situation.
 So that tends to be a lot of the type of sci-fi/fantasy I write.

 As for romance, I love stories about people coming to romance from unusual angles (unusual for fiction, anyway).
-Marriages of convenience, arranged marriage, friends-to-lovers, and even stranger things.
+Marriages of convenience, arranged marriage, and even stranger things.
 Romance built on a foundation of friendship is my favorite type of romance, but I also love stories about people thrown into a marriage together without any sort of romantic feeling pre-existing between them.
 So those are generally the sorts of romances I write.

 If you’re looking for something a little bit different, a little bit odd, with awkward moments and snarky humor and adorkable characters who are sometimes sexy (and sexy characters who are sometimes adorkable), stories where times may get very dark indeed but only because that happy ending has to be earned . . . then I hope you’ll try out my stories.